The CMO´s Guide to Marketing Measurement

 Start with the business

 No two companies are the same, and therefore, there is no single recipe for the optimal measurement setup.
 The most common mistake we see with marketing measurement is to allow for a bottom-up approach, and letting the individual functions dictate the guiding star for the whole department.
-In order for marketing to be a tangible asset for the entire organization, both measurements and strategy need to be rooted in the business.
+In order for marketing to be a tangible asset for the entire organisation, both measurements and strategy need to be rooted in the business.
 This needs to be done through collaboration with the rest of the C-suite and other functions, and hence, you can as a marketing leader frame your impact broadly to reflect all the ways marketing benefits the organization.

 Measure what matters